-The right to free legal aid is guaranteed by the Asylum Act, as well as the right to receive information concerning asylum.
-A foreigner who has expressed his or her intention to seek asylum in Serbia, as well as the person who lodged his or her asylum application shall have the right to be informed about his or her rights and obligations throughout the asylum procedure.
+A foreigner who has expressed their intention to seek asylum in Serbia, as well as a person who lodged their asylum application shall have the right to be informed about their rights and obligations throughout the asylum procedure.

 Article 56(1) Asylum Act.